-The London Interbank Offered Rate ("LIBOR") is a widely referenced benchmark rate, which is published in five currencies and a range of tenors and seeks to estimate the cost at which banks can borrow on an unsecured basis from other banks.
+LIBOR was a widely referenced benchmark rate, which was published in five currencies and a range of tenors and sought to estimate the cost at which banks can borrow on an unsecured basis from other banks.
 On July 27, 2017, the United Kingdom Financial Conduct Authority ("FCA") announced that it would phase out the LIBOR as a benchmark by the end of 2021.
 In March 2021, the FCA confirmed that all LIBOR tenors will either cease to be provided by any administrator or no longer be representative immediately after December 31, 2021, in the case of the one-week and two-month USD LIBOR tenors and all non-USD LIBOR tenors, and immediately after June 30, 2023, in the case of the remaining overnight, one-month, three-month, six-month, and twelve-month USD LIBOR tenors.
-The extension of certain USD LIBOR tenors until June 2023 will allow many legacy LIBOR-based contracts to mature naturally and significantly aids in reducing the risks associated with transitioning legacy contracts onto replacement rates.
-As an alternative to LIBOR, for example, the U.S. Federal Reserve, in conjunction with the Alternative Reference Rates Committee, a steering committee comprised of large U.S. financial institutions, is considering replacing U.S.-dollar LIBOR with the Secured Overnight Financing Rate ("SOFR"), a new index calculated by short-term repurchase agreements, backed by Treasury securities.
-Notwithstanding the extension of certain USD LIBOR tenors until June 2023, abandonment of or modifications to LIBOR could have adverse impacts on newly issued financial instruments and the Corporation's existing financial instruments which reference LIBOR.
-While some instruments may contemplate a scenario where LIBOR is no longer available by providing for an alternative rate setting methodology, not all instruments may have such provisions and there is significant uncertainty regarding the effectiveness of any such alternative methodologies.
-Abandonment of or modifications to LIBOR could lead to significant short-term and long-term uncertainty and market instability.
-If LIBOR ceases to exist, the Corporation's and its portfolio companies may need to amend or restructure the Corporation's existing LIBOR-based debt instruments and any related hedging arrangements that extend beyond 2021, which may be difficult, costly and time consuming.
+The extension of certain USD LIBOR tenors until June 2023 allowed many legacy LIBOR-based contracts to mature naturally and significantly aided in reducing the risks associated with transitioning legacy contracts onto replacement rates.
+As an alternative to LIBOR, for example, the U.S. Federal Reserve, in conjunction with the Alternative Reference Rates Committee, a steering committee comprised of large U.S. financial institutions, considered replacing U.S.-dollar LIBOR with the Secured Overnight Financing Rate ("SOFR"), a new index calculated by short-term repurchase agreements, backed by Treasury securities.
+Notwithstanding the extension of certain USD LIBOR tenors until June 2023, abandonment of LIBOR could have adverse impacts on the Corporation's existing financial instruments which reference LIBOR.
+While some instruments may contemplate a scenario where LIBOR is no longer available by providing for an alternative rate setting methodology, not all instruments have such provisions and there is significant uncertainty regarding the effectiveness of any such alternative methodologies.
+Abandonment of LIBOR could lead to significant short-term and long-term uncertainty and market instability.
+As a result of LIBOR ceasing to exist, the Corporation's and its portfolio companies needed to amend or restructure certain of the Corporation's existing LIBOR-based debt instruments, which resulted in the incurrence of additional cost and resources of the Corporation.
 In addition, from time to time we invest in floating rate loans and investment securities whose interest rates are indexed to LIBOR.
-Uncertainty as to the nature of alternative reference rates and as to potential changes or other reforms to LIBOR, or any changes announced with respect to such reforms, may result in a sudden or prolonged increase or decrease in the reported LIBOR rates and the value of LIBOR-based loans and securities, including those of other issuers the Corporation or its funds currently own or may in the future own.
+Uncertainty as to the nature of alternative reference rates may result in a sudden or prolonged increase or decrease in the rates used and the value of loans and securities that were LIBOR-based, including those of other issuers the Corporation or its funds currently own or may in the future own.
 It remains uncertain how such changes would be implemented and the effects such changes would have on the Corporation, issuers of instruments in which the Corporation invests and financial markets generally.